exploratory-io/book/import/mongodb.md

 ![](images/import-mongo-dialog.png)

-1. Put the data frame name at 'Name'.
-2. Select connection from left dialog box.
+1. Select connection from left dialog box.
-3. Select collection from left dialog box.
+2. Select collection from left dialog box.
 Then you will see the preview of the data.

 You can use Input Parameters to fine tune your query result.